agiacalone/jargonfile/README.md

 ### Want to make a submission?

-Check out our [discussion page](https://github.com/agiacalone/jargonfile/discussions/2) on how to submit a change to the Jaron File
+Check out our [discussion page](https://github.com/agiacalone/jargonfile/discussions/2) on how to submit a change to the Jargon File

 ### Info on the editor / maintainer